Vegetarian travelers to Spain needn’t feel left out! Our delicious foodie tours in Madrid offer the ultimate vegetarian experience!

 This is not only one of our favorite vegetarian food tours in Madrid, but also highly recommended for anyone who wants to learn about the absolute best Spanish and madrileño cuisine!
 The Ultimate Spanish Cuisine Tour gives you the opportunity to sample more than 12 classic tastes while visiting the best restaurants you never knew existed.

-From tiny hidden gems to the bustling Mercado de San Miguel, you’ll see (and taste!) it all on this tour.
-You’ll learn how to do everything like a local—from ordering tapas to pouring cider—and feel almost madrileño yourself when the experience is over!
+You’ll see (and taste!) it all on this tour.
+You’ll learn how to do everything like a local and feel almost madrileño yourself when the experience is over!

 Some of the classic (vegetarian!)
 Spanish cuisine you’ll try includes: